To what degree does temperature impact EV range?

 As outlined, the major offender for causing range loss in cold and hot temperatures is auxiliary load.
 Therefore, minimizing auxiliary load will help extend those miles:

-You will lose range – don’t be worried, be informed.
 As battery sizes have increased with new EV models, range loss has become less of an issue.
 Larger capacity means little impact on most daily trip needs, and charging infrastructure continues to expand for that occasional road trip.
-Knowing your daily distance needs will ensure you choose the right vehicle for you or for your fleet.

 Additional info for fleets

-Vehicle telematics can help ensure fleet operators choose the right vehicles for the job.
-Geotab offers their customers a free EV Suitability Assessment that identifies which existing fleet vehicles are the best candidates for replacement by EVs.
+Understanding how to choose the right electric vehicle for your specific fleet needs begins with gathering and evaluating telematics data.
+Fleets can pinpoint those vehicles in their fleet that are ready to go electric based on operational and financial requirements by conducting an EV Suitability Assessment.
 The analysis assumes the worst-case temperature, so fleet managers can be confident that their EVs will be range-capable in winter chills, summer heat waves, and everything in between.

 If you liked this post, let us know!